MatanAv/gallery-management/README.md

 2. Run 'npm install' command on terminal to install relevant packages.
 3. Run 'npm start' command on terminal in order to run locally.

-Unfortunatly I haven't completed the whole bonuses. not any known problems.
+Unfortunately I haven't completed the whole bonuses. not any known problems.
 Thanks for the opportunity!